petersulyok/smfc/README.md

 ### 5. Super Micro compatibility
 Originally, this software was designed to work with Super Micro X10-X12/H10-H12 motherboards with a BMC chip (i.e. ASPEED AST2400/2500) and with IPMI functionality.
-Unfortunately, there are motherboards (e.g. X10QBi see [issue #69](https://github.com/petersulyok/smfc/issues/69)) that are not compatible with `smfc`.
+Unfortunately, there are motherboards that do not allow the fan duty cycle to be controlled with `ipmitool raw` commands, and are not compatible with `smfc`.

 In case of X9 motherboards the compatibility is not guaranteed, it depends on the hardware components of the motherboard (i.e. not all X9 motherboards employ a BMC chip).